 Bauhaus Dessau drinking hall

-In 1932, Ludwig Mies van der Rohe added a kiosk, also called Trinkhalle (Drinking hall), directly on the street corner of the Masters’ Houses.
+In 1932, Ludwig Mies van der Rohe added a kiosk, also called Trinkhalle (drinking hall), directly on the street corner of the Master Houses.
 It was demolished in the sixties.
-In 2016, the Trinkhalle was also reopened and is now also open again as a kiosk in the minimalist form of the Gropius House.
+In 2016, the Trinkhalle was also reopened and is now is also open again as a kiosk in the minimalist form of the Gropius House.
 During our visit, however, it was unfortunately closed.
-Trinkhalle is open in the summer months on weekends (Friday-Sunday, 9-17 clock).
+The Trinkhalle is usually open in the summer months on weekends (Friday-Sunday, 9am-5pm).

 Törten housing estate – Bauhaus for the masses